 Derivatives Risk: Derivatives are instruments, such as futures, and options thereon, foreign currency forward contracts and swaps, whose value is derived from that of other assets, rates or indices.
 Derivatives can be used for hedging (attempting to reduce risk by offsetting one investment position with another) or non-hedging purposes.
 Hedging with derivatives may increase expenses, and there is no guarantee that a hedging strategy will work.
 While hedging can reduce or eliminate losses, it can also reduce or eliminate gains or cause losses if the market moves in a manner different from that anticipated by the Portfolio or if the cost of the derivative outweighs the benefit of the hedge.
+In regard to currency hedging, it is generally not possible to precisely match the foreign currency exposure of such foreign currency forward contracts to the value of the securities involved due to fluctuations in the market values of such securities and cash flows into and out of the Portfolio between the date a foreign currency forward contract is entered into and the date it expires.
 The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
 When the Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
-Derivatives expose the Portfolio to counterparty risk (the risk that the derivative counterparty will not fulfill its contractual obligations), including credit risk of the derivative counterparty, and settlement risk (the risk faced when one party to a transaction has performed its obligations under a contract but has not yet received value from its counterparty).
+Derivatives expose the

+Portfolio to counterparty risk (the risk that the derivative counterparty will not fulfill its contractual obligations), including credit risk of the derivative counterparty, and settlement risk (the risk faced when one party to a transaction has performed its obligations under a contract but has not yet received value from its counterparty).
 The possible lack of a liquid secondary market for derivatives and the resulting inability of the Portfolio to sell or otherwise close a derivatives position could expose the Portfolio to losses and could make derivatives more difficult for the Portfolio to value accurately.
 Some derivatives are more sensitive to interest rate changes and market price fluctuations than other securities.
 The Portfolio could also suffer losses related to its derivatives positions as a result of unanticipated market movements, which losses are potentially unlimited.
 The Advisor may not be able to predict correctly the direction of securities prices, interest rates and other economic factors, which could cause the Portfolio's derivatives positions to lose value.
 Valuation of derivatives may also be more difficult in times of market turmoil since many investors and market makers may be reluctant to purchase derivatives or quote prices for them.
 Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and the Portfolio could lose more than the principal amount invested.
 Additional risks are associated with the use of swaps including counterparty and credit risk (the risk that the other party to a swap agreement will not fulfill its contractual obligations, whether because of bankruptcy or other default) and liquidity risk (the possible lack of a secondary market for the swap agreement).
 Credit risk increases when the Portfolio is the seller of swaps and counterparty risk increases when the Portfolio is a buyer of swaps.
-In addition, where the Portfolio is the seller of swaps, it may be required to liquidate portfolio securities at inopportune times in order to meet payment obligations or segregation requirements.
+In addition, where the Portfolio is the seller of swaps, it may be required to liquidate portfolio securities at inopportune times in order to meet payment obligations.
 Swaps may be illiquid or difficult to value.